MS Psychology (Online) Advising

 Students can take ONE PSY elective with their culminating experience.

 Students will want to file their plan of study before the 50% mark of program completion.
 Students are encouraged to file sooner, if they have a program sequence that they are following.
-A guide to assist students in filing and submitting their plan of study is available here.
+A guide and video tutorial to assist students in filing and submitting their plan of study is available here.
 For your faculty committee, please ensure that you list Kristin Mickelson as your chair.
 The staff advisor section can be left as is.

 If you have any questions on the plan of study, please reach out to our advising team at firstname.lastname@example.org.